-Fiscal year 2019 was the seventeenth year of operation as a functioning school.
+Fiscal year 2020 was the eighteenth year of operation as a functioning school.
 The financial model the School has developed is based on the funding formula currently in effect under the Delaware Charter School Law.
 If the funding formula for charter schools changes, adjustments to the underlying assumptions of the model will have to be made.